-On behalf of the Federation of Chinese Medicine and Acupuncture Societies of Australia Ltd, WA Branch (the FCMA, WA), I thank the Chinese Medicine Board of Australia (the Board) for the opportunity to comment on the composition of the accreditation committee that the Board wishes to establish.
-We are pleased to share our knowledge and experiences with managing the accreditation functions for the Chinese medicine profession.
+On behalf of the Federation of Chinese Medicine and Acupuncture Societies of Australia Ltd (the FCMA), I thank the Chinese Medicine Board of Australia (the Board) for the opportunity to comment on the composition of the accreditation committee that the Board wishes to establish.
+We are pleased to share our knowledge and experience in managing the accreditation functions for the Chinese medicine profession.